Flagsmith/flagsmith/docs/docs/deployment/hosting/real-time.md

 Real-time flags require additional infrastructure that your Flagsmith deployment will use:

-- **Server-sent events (SSE) service containers**, running the private [`flagsmith/sse`](https://hub.docker. com/repository/docker/flagsmith/sse) Docker image (version 4 or later).
+- **Server-sent events (SSE) service containers**, running the private [`flagsmith/sse`](https://hub.docker. com/repository/docker/flagsmith/sse) Docker image (tag `v4.0.0-beta` or later).
 These serve the real-time endpoint that Flagsmith clients can connect to.
 - A **[NATS](https://docs.nats.io/)** cluster with persistent storage, which guarantees at-least-once delivery for updates.